 Oak Cliff’s Notable Locals Celebrated In New Book

-Three local authors team up to honor legendary residents in new book complete with extraordinary, vintage images.
+Three local authors team up to honor legendary residents in new a book complete with extraordinary, vintage images.

 TeCo New Play Competition grows artistically and maintains its roots

 When Teco Theatrical Productions Founder/Executive Artistic Director Teresa Coleman Wash launched the 1st Annual New Play Competition ten years ago, it immediately…